John Wayne Gacy: Investigation

 When Piest failed to return, his family filed a missing person report with the Des Plaines police.
-Torf named Gacy as the contractor Piest had most likely left the store to talk to about a job.
+Torf named Gacy as the contractor Piest had most likely left the store to talk to.
 Lieutenant Joseph Kozenczak, whose son attended Maine West High School like Piest, chose to investigate Gacy further.
-Having spoken with Piest's mother on the morning of December 12, Kozenczak became convinced Piest had not run away from home.
-A routine check of Gacy's criminal background revealed that he had an outstanding battery charge against him in Chicago and had served a prison sentence in Iowa for the sodomy of a 15-year-old boy.
+A check of Gacy's criminal background revealed that he had an outstanding battery charge in Chicago and had been imprisoned in Iowa for the sodomy of a 15-year-old boy.

 Kozenczak and two Des Plaines police officers visited Gacy at his home the following evening.
-Gacy indicated he had seen two youths working at the pharmacy and that he had asked one of them—whom he believed to be Piest—whether there were any remodeling materials behind the store.
-He was adamant, however, that he had not offered Piest a job, and had only returned to the pharmacy shortly after 8:00 p.m. as he had left his appointment book at the store.
-Gacy promised to come to the station later that evening to make a statement confirming this, indicating he was unable to do so at that moment as his uncle had just died.
+Gacy indicated he had asked one of the youths working at the pharmacy—whom he believed to be Piest—whether there were any remodeling materials behind the store.
+He was adamant, however, that he had not offered Piest a job, and had only returned to the pharmacy shortly after 8:00 p.m. as he had left his appointment book.
+Gacy promised to come to the station later that evening to make a statement, indicating he was unable to do so at that moment as his uncle had just died.
 When questioned as to how soon he could come to the police station, he responded, "You guys are very rude.
 Don't you have any respect for the dead?"

 At 3:20 a.m., Gacy arrived at the police station covered in mud, claiming he had been involved in a car accident.
 On returning to the police station later that day, Gacy denied any involvement in Piest's disappearance and repeated that he had not offered him a job.
-When asked why he had returned to the pharmacy, Gacy reiterated that he had done so in response to a phone call from Torf informing him he had left his appointment book at the store.
+Gacy reiterated that he had returned to the pharmacy in response to a phone call from Torf informing him he had left his appointment book at the store.
 Detectives had already spoken with Torf, who denied calling Gacy.
 At the request of detectives, Gacy prepared a written statement detailing his movements on December 11.